mmin0/mmin0.github.io/index.md

 title: About
 ---

 Hello!
-I’m Ming Min, a 2nd-year Ph.D. student at [Department of Statistics & Applied Probability](http://www.pstat.ucsb.edu){:target="_blank"}, University of California, Santa Barbara, CA.
+I’m Ming Min, a 2nd-year Ph.D. student at [Department of Statistics & Applied Probability](http://www.pstat.ucsb.edu){:target="_blank"}, University of California, Santa Barbara, CA. I have passed all PhD qualify exams in September, 2019.

 My research will be focused on **financial mathematics**, including **portfolio optimization**, **derivatives pricing**, **systematic risk** and so on.
 Recently, I'm working on preparation towards my research.
 For more details, please check my [curriculum vitae](CV.pdf){:target="_blank"}.